A General Blue-Shift Phenomenon: Introduction

+\end{Que} However, any attempt to generalize the theorem from \cite{LT65} to answer this question must confront the requirement that $E^*(BG)$ be a polynomial or power series algebra.

-\begin{Conj} Let $G$ be a finite $p$-group and $E$ be a $p$-complete, complex oriented spectrum with an associated formal group of height $n$.
-Then there is an unstable Adams operation $f:BG\rightarrow BG$ of degree $p$ and $E^2(f)(-)$ has a power series expansion
+\begin{Conj} Let $G$ be a finite $p^j$-abelian $p$-group and $E$ be a $p$-complete complex-oriented spectrum with an associated formal group of height $n$.
+Then the induced map $\psi^{p^j,*}_{BG}$, when restricted to $2$-dimensional Euler classes, has the power series expansion